1,000+ Opportunities

 * Allow Rural and Tribal applicants to request an increase in the federal share.
 Last updated: Thursday, August 7, 2025 U.S. DEPARTMENT OF TRANSPORTATION **Maritime Administration** 1200 NEW JERSEY AVENUE, SE * Environment & Innovation * U.S. Maritime Advisories

-Based on current listing details, eligibility includes: State governments, political subdivisions of a State or local governments, U.S. metropolitan planning organizations, U.S. port authorities, Tribal governments, U.S. private-sector operators of Marine Highway Projects, or private-sector owners of facilities (including Alaska Native Corporations) with an endorsement letter from the current Marine Highway Route Sponsor.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State governments, political subdivisions of a State or local governments, U.S. metropolitan planning organizations, U.S. port authorities, Tribal governments, U.S. private-sector operators of Marine Highway Projects, or private-sector owners of facilities (including Alaska Native Corporations) with an endorsement letter from the current Marine Highway Route Sponsor.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program